 A mission statement is an essential part of your ministry.
 It defines your church’s very purpose.
 If your church is new or hasn’t had a mission statement in the past, it’s hard to know where to begin.
 Here are some tips to get you started.

 The Difference Between a Mission and Vision Statement

 Mission statements and vision statements are often confused with each other, but they are very different.
 A vision statement is focused on the future of your church – what you’re working towards.
 A mission statement defines your purpose and calling.
 Think of them in terms of the “why” and the “what.”
 Mission is the “why” your church is here, vision is the “what” you hope to do in the future.

 Tips for Creating the Mission Statement

 When you set out to create a mission statement for your church, it’s important to involve your entire leadership team.
 You might even seek input from the rest of the congregation.
 This statement is a vital aspect of your church’s branding.
 It will define who you are to the community.

-Here are some things to consider when writing your mission statement.
+Here are some things to consider when writing your mission statement for the church.